Things to Avoid While Purchasing a New Home

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
-Until the house is really yours, there still remain some hoops to jump through.
-Below you'll find a list of actions to avoid during this critical time of your home purchase.
+With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
+Until the house is really yours, there are still some hurdles to jump.
+Here are some actions to avoid before closing to be sure the transaction goes smoothly.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.